All Products

 The maximum number of lines for a single log entry.

-3. After confirming the information, click Next.
+3. After you confirm the settings, click Next.

 Important